cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

 By default the API endpoints only return a list of links to the individual search results.

 To get the actual bodies of the results, there are two options:
--   Loop over the results yourself and perform GET requests using the given URLs.
+-   Loop over the results yourself and perform GET requests using the given URLs
--   Use the `embed`  URL parameter (`bool,` defaults to `false`).
+-   Use the `embed`  URL parameter (`bool,` defaults to `false`)

 ### Base URL